-The Mallard Lounge offers après ski with live performances from rotating music ranging from folk to rock, indie to classical, every day from 3:30 to 5:50 PM.
+The Mallard Lounge has master mixologists just waiting for you when you get off the slopes with their signature cocktails and house-infused spirits.
 They also have a Chocolate Bar where you can order a flight of decadent treats – a different spin on the typical après nacho platter.

 Where to Take the Family